canonical/ubuntu-desktop-provision/docs/CONTRIBUTING.md

 PRs to our project are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

-* Only fix/add the functionality in question **OR** address wide-spread whitespace/style issues, not both.
+* Only fix/add the functionality in question **OR** address wide-spread empty space/style issues, not both.
 * Add unit or integration tests for fixed or changed functionality.
 * Address a single concern in the least number of changed lines as possible.